-You may have to file a tax return even if your gross income is less than the amount shown earlier for your filing status.
-See Table 3 for other situations when you must file.
+You may have to file a tax return even if your gross income is less than the amount shown in Table 1 or Table 2 for your filing status.
+See Table 3 for those other situations when you must file.